splunk/splunk-connect-for-ethereum/CONTRIBUTING.md

 If you are reporting a bug, please include:

--   Your operating system name and version
--   Any details about your local setup that might be helpful in troubleshooting (ex.
-Python interpreter version, Ansible version, etc.)
+-   Any details about your local setup that might be helpful in troubleshooting
 -   Detailed steps to reproduce the bug

 We'd also like to hear about your propositions and suggestions.
 Feel free to submit them as issues and: